 Figure 1: Block flow diagram illustration of the design approach

-Optimal process models based on previous work has been identified for SMR and NEC cycles.
+Optimal process models based on previous work have been identified for SMR and NEC cycles.
 Process models will be formulated using Aspen HYSYS.
 Process optimisation will then be applied with the main focus on minimising energy consumption.
-A costing analysis in terms of operational and capital expenditures will follow to feed into a detailed economic model.
+A cost analysis of operational and capital expenditures will follow to feed into a detailed economic model.

-Basic engineering design of the most feasible process for a 55 tonnes per day (approximately 1 million GJ per annum) facility will then be conducted.
-This will form the basis of a generic design that can be adjusted, detailed and applied in the industry within the proposed production scale range.
+The basic engineering design of the most feasible process for a 55 tonnes per day (approximately 1 million GJ per annum) facility will then be conducted.
+This will form the basis of a generic design that can be adjusted, detailed, and applied in the industry within the proposed production scale range.

 1.2 Unit Conversions